Igalia/wpewebkit.org/_posts/2022-07-28-blog-wpe-qa-tooling.md

 ### Running some tests

-To run the API tests, which reside in `Tools/TestWebKitAPI/Tests/`, you use:
+To run the API tests, which reside in `Tools/TestWebKitAPI/Tests/`, you can use the following command:

 ```
 $ ./Tools/Scripts/run-wpe-tests --release --display-server=headless